 That’s great but these days I receive far more submitted puzzles than I can cope with.
-Up to now I have solved each one, offered feedback which is sometimes quite detailed, and if it’s publishable I’ve suggested changes where necessary, a process often involving a considerable amount of correspondence.
+Up to now I have solved each one and offered feedback which was usually quite detailed.
+For publishable puzzles I’ve suggested changes where necessary, a process often involving a considerable amount of correspondence.
 Then there’s the making up of the final pages – all of which can take up several hours of my time.
-Even for non-starters I have usually offered an analysis which takes a fair time to do.
+Even for non-starters I have usually offered an analysis which also takes a fair amount of time to do.
 I have provided these services for free and am still happy to do so, but not when it gets to the point that it eats into the time I am supposed to be writing puzzles myself, and also into what I like to think of as real life.

 With some reluctance I have to stipulate some rather stricter conditions on submitted crosswords for publication than I have in the past.
 In practice this means:

 I will reject the puzzle if it needs more than five major edits.
 I’m not referring to typos or clues that have gone wrong through oversights that affect us all, e.g. an anagram that doesn’t quite work.
 What I mean is that more than five of the clues have substandard cryptic grammar or inaccurate definitions, and therefore need rewriting in whole or in part.
 If five major errors show up in the first few clues I shan’t proceed any further – I will offer feedback based on what I have completed and no more.